BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ## Questions?
 Comments? <!-- omit in toc -->

-Follow me on Twitter [@BenjaminWFox](https://twitter.com/BenjaminWFox) for more tech, leadership, and other content and reach out with any thoughts or questions!
+Follow me on Twitter [@BenjaminWFox](https://twitter.com/BenjaminWFox) for more tech and leadership content, and reach out with any thoughts or questions!